Benign prostatic hyperplasiaEnlarged prostate; BPH

 detrusor muscle(which surrounds the bladder) contracts, while the

 internal sphincter(a strong muscle encircling the neck of the bladder) relaxes.
+These reactions are involuntary.

 urethra(the tube that carries urine from the bladder out through the penis).
+At the same time, the external urethral sphincter also relaxes.
+This action is under voluntary (conscious) control from the brain.

 Doctors are not exactly sure what causes benign prostatic hyperplasia (BPH).
 The changes that occur with male sex hormones as part of the aging process appear to play a role in prostate gland enlargement.